A Short History of Phoenix, Arizona

 (Do you know what the biggest stadiums are in Phoenix?
 Find out here.)

-In 1906, Theodore Roosevelt began work on the Theodore Roosevelt Dam, which occupied the Salt River.
-This dam was essential for providing the water and electricity that helped power the city.
+In 1906, Theodore Roosevelt began work on the Theodore Roosevelt Dam, which is now part of the Salt River.
+This dam was essential for providing water and electricity to help power the city.
 At the time, it was the biggest dam in the world.

 As technology grew in Phoenix, so did the population.
-By 1920, the city had expanded to 30,000 people.
+By 1920, the city had grown to 30,000 full-time residents.
 1920 also marked the year the Heard Building was developed.
 This iconic building stands seven stories tall and (at that time) was considered a major addition to the city.

-Much of the economy’s success at the time was due to the Theodore Roosevelt Dam, which helped produce things like citrus, cattle, and cotton.
+Much of the economy’s success at the time was due to the Theodore Roosevelt Dam, which helped produce citrus, cattle, and cotton.

 Air Conditioning Unit on Home Built in the 1950s